Planning ahead is a survival strategy

 How do you plan?

 Whether you use Google calendar, a formal planner or agenda, or just make lists and more lists, find a system that works for you.
 You need to have a plan.
-And having a system of plans just makes life easier!
+And having a system of planning and regular review just makes life easier!